Alaaeldinn/JetControl/README.md

 # JetControl

-JetControl is a project that enables the control of four wheels motors using Serial communication.
+JetControl is a project that enables the control of four motors using Serial communication.

 ## Overview

-Provide a brief overview of the project, its purpose, and what it aims to achieve.
+cotrolling motor Drivers using arduino and jetson nano

 ## Features

 - **Motor Control:** Control four wheels motors through Serial communication.
-- **Customizable:** Easily adapt the code for your specific needs.

 ## Getting Started